 Healthcare: Cleveland Clinic’s Care Path Teams

-- Approach: Created multi-disciplinary teams with members developing complementary knowledge
+- Approach: Multi-disciplinary teams with members developing complementary knowledge

 - Implementation: Clinical specialists receive training in patient experience design, data analytics, and process improvement